 How do I...?

-The completion of a Consolidated Construction Permit application is required prior to installation of above-ground, portable, and in-ground swimming pools.
+The completion of a Consolidated Construction Permit application and Grading Permit application is required prior to installation of above-ground, portable, and in-ground swimming pools.

 No swimming pool will be approved for construction if it lies within 300 feet of any property line unless the property line is entirely surrounded by a substantial wire mesh or solid fence.
 The fence must be no less than 42 inches and no more than six feet high.
 The fence shall not contain vertical gaps of more than two inches and no horizontal rail or component on the outside.
 The desired fence must satisfy the following minimum requirements: